By Dana Kim, Crypto Markets Analyst

 Geothermal energy could potentially offer 150 gigawatts of clean power—enough to challenge the fossil fuel status quo and transform America’s energy infrastructure.
 This innovation, long overshadowed by solar and wind technologies, is on the verge of a breakthrough, driven by new drilling techniques and the discovery of vast untapped reserves.
 As global energy dynamics shift towards sustainability, geothermal emerges not merely as a niche solution but as a pivotal player in the renewable energy space.

 The implications for investors and energy developers are profound.
 With the right strategies, geothermal can become a cornerstone of energy portfolios, providing reliability and cost-effectiveness amid fluctuating market conditions.
-Companies that adapt to this change position themselves ahead of the curve.
+Companies that adapt to this change position themselves ahead of the curve, especially as advancements like the 26M Model reshape the landscape.

 What Is Geothermal Energy?